Raph1710/Hospital-risk-and-claim-outcome-prediction/Readme.md

 - No duplicate (`patient_id`, `visit_date`, `department`) visits
 - `payment_days` is only populated for `Paid` claims (null for Pending/Rejected)
 - No orphaned visits/billing records, no duplicate patient IDs

-## How to regenerate

-Run `generate_synthetic_data.py` (seeded, `np.random.default_rng(42)`, fully
-reproducible).
-Tune the noise levels documented inline (currently σ=0.24 for `risk_score`, σ=0.25 for the claim-status thresholds) if you want a different accuracy ceiling — lower noise = higher achievable accuracy, at the cost of looking less realistic.